Headshot Lighting: 3 Setups That Make You Look Pro

 Positioned on the opposite side of the key light, lower and less powerful.
 Its job is simple: reduce the contrast between the lit side and shadow side of the face.

 For corporate headshots, you typically want a fill light at about 50-70% the power of the key light.
-This keeps some shadow for dimension while preventing the dark side from going completely black.
-Lawyers and executives usually want slightly more fill (less dramatic), while creative professionals can handle more contrast.
+This keeps some shadow for dimension while preventing the dark side from going completely black. and usually want slightly more fill (less dramatic), while creative professionals can handle more contrast.

 A cheaper alternative to a second light: a white foam board or reflector on the fill side.
 It bounces key light back into the shadows.
 Most photographers keep a $5 foam board in their kit for exactly this reason.